 Ulrich Meyer-Horsch studied acting at the Schule für Schauspiel Hamburg as well as philosophy, theology and theatre pedagogy at the universities of Heidelberg, Hamburg, Kiel and London (King's College).

 Since 1993 he has worked as an actor and director at German state theatres including Theater Kiel, Theater Lübeck, Deutsches Schauspielhaus Hamburg, Schauspiel Frankfurt, Maxim Gorki Theatre Berlin, Kampnagel Hamburg, Altonaer Theatre and many others.
 He has worked with Simon McBurney & Complicite, with Yoshi Oida and Augusto Boal.
 His productions received several theatre awards.
 Until 2015, he was associate artistic director of the Kreuzgangspiele Feuchtwangen.

-Ulrich Meyer-Horsch is a guest professor at the Yeditepe University Istanbul, and was a lecturer at the ZHdK Zurich and the Taipei National University for the Arts, Taiwan for several years.
+Ulrich Meyer-Horsch is a guest lecturer at the Yeditepe University Istanbul, and was a lecturer at the ZHdK Zurich and the Taipei National University for the Arts, Taiwan for several years.
 He has also directed and taught in Russia, the US, the Middle East, South America, Japan, Indonesia and Singapore.
 He is a co-founder of Michael Chekhov Europe e.V.
 (MCE) and a trainer for the international Michael Chekhov Association in New York (MICHA).